Get all the latest data for Addis Ababa

 Are new listings slowing down in Addis Ababa as of 2026?

-As of early 2026, new for-sale listings in Addis Ababa appear to be slowing compared to previous years, though we are not fully confident in this estimate because there is no centralized listing database, and much of the market operates informally.
+As of early 2026, we estimate that new for-sale listings of clean, formally documented stock in Addis Ababa are broadly flat to slightly lower year-on-year, though we are not fully confident in this estimate given the absence of a centralised listing database for the city.

 Is new construction failing to keep up in Addis Ababa as of 2026?